Cryptolechia sticta

 Cryptolechia sticta is a moth in the family Depressariidae.
 It was described by Wang in 2006.
 It is found in Sichuan, China.

 The length of the forewings is 16–16.5 mm.
-The forewings are lutescent (yellowish), with brown scales and with a distinct black dot at the middle of the cell, the end of the cell and at the middle of the fold.
-The apical area has dense brown scales and there is a blackish spot at the tornus.
+The forewings are lutescent (yellowish).
 The hindwings are pale grey.

 Etymology

 The specific name refers to the black dots of the forewing and is derived from Latin stictus (meaning spotted).